Training program eligibility criteria include:

 • Career goals related to patient safety, quality, and/or health services research in hospital medicine.
 Candidates must demonstrate a commitment to compete for extramural research funding

-Candidates from underrepresented racial and ethnic groups are encouraged to apply.
+Candidates from underrepresented racial and ethnic groups, as well as those who identify as female are encouraged to apply.

 Compensation and Benefits